chadbaum/flixter/README.md

 Flixter
 =======

-Flixter is 2-sided video streaming marketplace platform built using Ruby on Rails 4.0.
+Flixter is a 2-sided video streaming marketplace platform built using Ruby on Rails 4.0.
 The front-end is built with Twitter Bootstrap 3.
 Instructors can create courses with individual sections that students can subscribe to by making a credit card payment through Stripe's API.
 Courses can be continuously updated and content is streamed through HTML5 and JavaScript.
 Instructor views include a drag-and-drop sorting interface for re-ordering lessons and sections, powered by AJAX to sync with database.

 Dependencies
 ============